ellysh/video-game-bots/ClickerBots/example.md

 	Pickup()
 wend
 ```
-Pay attention to new implementation of the `SelectTarget` and `Attack` functions.
-Now actions in these functions are repeated until the expected result have not been gotten.

-TODO: Write about necessary to adopt $PosX, $PosY, $MaxX and $MinX values acording to interface.

-TODO: Briefly describe a result of adding analysis.
-Which mistakes it allows to avoid?
+Pay attention to the new implementation of `SelectTarget` and `Attack` functions.
+Command for selecting a monster will be sending in the `SelectTarget` function until success result.
+Similarly, the attack action will be sending until monster alive in the `Attack` function.
+Also there are log messages printing in the both functions.
+It allows to distinguish a source of each `IsTargetExist` function call in the log file.
+All these improvements lead to more precise work of the bot and help to select a correct action according to the current game situation.

+### Further Improvements

 TODO: Remove the unused actions and skill from the Shortcut Bar

-### Further Improvements

 TODO: Write about HP potion usage and F10 monster switching as alternative searching mechanism